miho/VRL-Documentation/vrl-studio/debugging.md

 ## Introduction ##

 Groovy is a dynamic language.
 Current versions of Groovy (< 2.0) do not support static compilation.
 Thus, many errors occur at runtime.
 Even though dynamic languages tend to have a flat learning curve they often make it difficult to find bugs in the code.
 Many errors can only be detected if the code is executed.
-For code that contains many conditional statements this can be problematic.
+For code that contains several conditional statements this can be problematic.

 VRL provides some basic debugging features that may help finding bugs in your code.